Mamena2020/nodemi/README.md

 - Set users role

-If the user instance already has a role, then the user role will be replaced with a new role. `instance.setRole(params)` params can be role `id` or `name`.
+If the user instance already has a role, then the user role will be replaced with a new role. `instance.setRole(params)` params can be role `id` or `name`, and will return status in boolean.

 ```